The Best Way to Store CBD: An Evidence-Based Guide

 Light

 Although it’s not the most damaging factor on its own, light works with oxygen and temperature to speed up the breakdown of CBD (1).
 If you must store your CBD products in a place that gets some light, always keep them in an opaque container.
-This is why most CBD oils come in amber glass bottles.
-Still, it’s best to keep CBD products in a dark place, like a cabinet.

 Oxygen Exposure

-CBD products are sensitive to oxygen exposure, although it’s less damaging than high temperatures (2).
+CBD products are also sensitive to oxygen exposure, although it’s less damaging than high temperatures (2).
 Store your CBD products in an airtight container, and always seal the container tightly after each use.

 CBD Quality